leonardoas10/go-service-provider-pattern/README.md

 Using a structure of files like `provider` `service`, where:

--Provider pkg have the external logic
+-   Provider pkg have the external logic
--Service pkg have the internal logic, for example, business logic.
+-   Service pkg have the internal logic, for example, business logic.

 Insure of decoupling the app.. but